pi-apps/demo/backend/README.md

 ### 1. Install dependencies:

-You will need a working NodeJS installation, and `yarn`. **The demo app frontend isn't meant to support npm**.
+You will need a working NodeJS installation, and `yarn`. **The demo app backend isn't meant to support npm**.
 In most cases, `yarn` will come along with your NodeJS installation.

 Install dependencies by running `yarn install`.